dizzzytom/Discord-Webhook-Message-Sender/README.md

+TKinter Python Discord message sender through a webhook

-Insert your Discord webhoob inside the quotations on line 6
+-Insert your Discord webhook inside the quotations on line 6